 Tips for Better Sleep Quality

-The best way to enjoy a better night’s sleep is to stop vaping with nicotine-based liquids an hour or two before bed.
-Switching to a low- or no-nicotine e-juice will give the body a chance to relax and recover from any stimulating effects.
+Just as drinking caffeinated beverages is not recommend before sleep, switching to a low or no-nicotine e-juice before bed will give the body a chance to relax and recover from any stimulating effects.
 Here are a few more tips for better quality sleep.

 Limit Screen Time